 - A draft storyboard, which includes the script (if the solution is a course or video).

-You can view an extract of my storyboard and also read my take on storyboards.
+You can view extracts of my storyboards and also read my brief take on storyboards.

 - A developed e-Learning prototype, which reveals the look-and-feel of the solution.

 You can access one of my prototypes by selecting the image below.